 There is plenty of evidence of a broader systemic effect from irradiating veins and arteries anywhere on the body, plus increased blood flow/microcirculation and reduced inflammation locally.
-The bottom line is that red/IR light helps your cells to function optimally again – and the cells of the joints are no different in this.
+The bottom line is that red/IR light reduces local stress and so helps your cells to function optimally again – and the cells of the joints are no different in this.

 Red or Infrared?

-The main difference between red (600-700nm) and infrared (700-100nm) light seems to be the depth to which they can penetrate, with wavelengths higher than 800nm penetrating better than wavelengths under 700nm – and this has practical implications for arthritis.
-A low power red light may be very effective for arthritis of the hands and feet, but it could fall short for arthritis of the knees, shoulders and bigger joints.
+The main difference between red (600-700nm) and infrared (700-100nm) light seems to be the depth to which they can penetrate, with wavelengths higher than 740nm penetrating better than wavelengths under 740nm – and this has practical implications for arthritis.
+A low power red light may be appropriate for arthritis of the hands and feet, but it could fall short for arthritis of the knees, shoulders and bigger joints.
 The majority of arthritis light therapy studies use infrared wavelengths for this very reason and the studies comparing red and infrared wavelengths show better results from the infrared.
-So an infrared LED device is highly suitable for arthritis.

 Ensuring penetration to the joints